Nick Hague

-Tyler Nicklaus Hague (born on September 24, 1975) is a United States Space Force colonel and a NASA astronaut of the class of 2013.
-Selected to be a flight engineer on the International Space Station, his first launch was on Soyuz MS-10, which aborted shortly after take-off on October 11, 2018.
-His second launch, on March 14, 2019, was successful, taking him and his fellow Soyuz MS-12 crew members to join ISS Expedition 59/60.
+Tyler Nicklaus "Nick" Hague (born 24 September 1975) is a United States Space Force brigadier general and NASA astronaut, selected as part of the 2013 astronaut class.
+Hague's first spaceflight was aboard Soyuz MS-10 on 11 October 2018, which was aborted shortly after launch.
+His second mission, Soyuz MS-12, successfully launched on 14 March 2019, where he joined Expedition 59/60 aboard the International Space Station (ISS) as a flight engineer.
+Hague later commanded SpaceX Crew-9, transporting the crew of Expedition 72 to the ISS.
+The mission also included astronauts Sunita Williams and Butch Wilmore, both of whom had previously participated in the Boeing Crew Flight Test in June 2024.
+The crew returned to Earth on 18 March 2025.

 Education

 Hague was born in Belleville, Kansas in 1975.
 He attended Peabody-Burns Elementary School, in Peabody, Kansas, while his father was the principal of Peabody-Burns High School from 1982 to 1989.
 In 1994, Nick graduated from Hoxie High School in Hoxie, Kansas, while his father was superintendent of the school district.
-Nick considers Hoxie his hometown.

-In 1998, he completed a B.Sc. in Aerospace Engineering from the United States Air Force Academy and continued to study and graduate with a M.Sc. in Aerospace Engineering from Massachusetts Institute of Technology in 2000.
+In 1998, he completed a BS in Aerospace Engineering from the United States Air Force Academy and continued to study and graduate with a MS in Aerospace Engineering from Massachusetts Institute of Technology in 2000.

-In the U.S. Air Force
+U.S. Air Force and Space Force career

 Hague joined the U.S. Air Force and was commissioned as second lieutenant in May 1998.
 He was assigned to the Kirtland Air Force Base, Albuquerque, New Mexico in August 2000, working on advanced spacecraft technologies.

 In 2003, Hague attended the United States Air Force Test Pilot School, in Edwards Air Force Base, California.
 Following graduation in 2004, he was assigned to the 416th Flight Test Squadron and tested the F-16, F-15 and T-38 aircraft.

 Hague was deployed in Iraq for five months in 2004, supporting Operation Iraqi Freedom, and conducting experimental airborne reconnaissance.

 In 2006, Hague started teaching courses in the Department of Astronautics faculty at the United States Air Force Academy, Colorado.
 He has taught courses in introductory astronautics, linear control system analysis and design.

 In 2009, Hague received a fellowship for the Air Force Fellows program in Washington, D.C.

 From 2012 until 2013 Hague worked in the Department of Defense as Deputy Chief of the Joint Improvised Explosive Device Defeat Organization.

 Hague was promoted to colonel in 2016.
 His transfer to the U.S. Space Force was approved in December 2020.
+In 2019, Hague served as the Space Force's director of Test and Evaluation at the Pentagon.

+Although Colonel Michael S. Hopkins became the first Space Force guardian in space when he transferred from the Air Force to the Space Force while onboard the International Space Station, Hague is the first guardian to launch into space.

+He was nominated for promotion to the rank of Brigadier General on 13 June 2025, and this promotion was confirmed by the Senate on 29 June 2025.